Investigating Black Ink Mark as Favorite (5 Favorites)

 - When students complete the lab, instruct them how to clean up their materials and dispose of any chemicals.

-- Here is a summary of what happens to allow the black ink to separate during the chromatography process:
+- Here is a summary of why the black ink to separate during chromatography:

-- The ink in washable markers is made from a number of different pigments.
+- The black ink in washable markers is made from several different pigments.

 - The different colored pigments will move with the water at different rates; some travel farther and faster than others.

-- The distance traveled by each pigment depends upon the chemical makeup of the different pigment molecules and how strongly each of the pigments is attracted to the water molecules.
+- The distance traveled by each pigment depends upon the chemical makeup of the different pigment molecules and how strongly each of the pigments is attracted to the water molecules and to the paper.

-- This difference in attraction will allow for the ink to separate and reveal the colors that it is composed of.
+- This difference in attraction will allow for the ink to separate and reveal the different color pigments that it is composed of.

 - As an extension for younger students, teachers could read aloud “Mouse Paint” by Ellen Stoll Walsh or watch the YouTube video of Mouse Paint by Didi Dolan.